yetanotherco/aligned-layer/docs/0_internal/4_b_4_approve_unpause.md

    ![Sign transaction](images/4_b_2_approve_unpause_2.png)

-8. Once the transaction is executed, the pause will be effective.
+8. Once the transaction is executed, the unpause will be effective.

-## Approve the Pause for BatcherPaymentService
+## Approve the UnPause for BatcherPaymentService

 1. Go to [Safe](https://app.safe.global/home) and connect your wallet.